Can Anemia Affect Your Emotions?

 Anemia and problems at work

 Everyone sometimes has trouble getting up early, getting their work done, and dealing with their boss.
-However, for people with iron deficiency, this turns into the rule and not the exception.
+However, for people with iron deficiency, this becomes the rule rather than the exception.

-For example, if you get distracted easily, if you can’t find a word or do easy math in your head, or if you forget what you were about to do, it may be related to the lack of energy associated with anemia.
+For example, you might get distracted easily, not be able to find a word or do easy math in your head, or forget what you were about to do.
+All of these may be related to the lack of energy associated with anemia.

 Read this, too: 9 Easy Solutions for Anemia